JohnFawkes/Unity-Addons/README.md

 * Ex: addons/APK-Patcher
 * Read the README in each repo addon folder for usage
 * Don't delete/modify anything in the addon folder unless readme says otherwise
-* Note that you can compress the addon folder into a tar.xz file to save space
+* Note that you can compress the addon folder into a tar.xz file to save space.
+Ex: `tar -xJf addon.tar.xz addon`

 ## Support:
 [Unity XDA Thread](https://forum.xda-developers.com/apps/magisk/module-audio-modification-library-t3579612)